-Irrespective of its literary value it is a book that popularized Renaissance art like hardly any other.
+Irrespective of its literary value The Da Vinci Code popularized Renaissance art like hardly any other.
 Also since this book Brown published a score of books that make this one actually look rather decent.

 Even more startling, the late curator was involved in the Priory of Sion (a secret society whose members included Sir Isaac Newton, Victor Hugo, and Da Vinci) and he guarded a breathtaking historical secret.
 Unless Langdon and Neveu can decipher the labyrinthine puzzle, while avoiding the faceless adversary who shadows their every move, the explosive, ancient truth will be lost forever.

 I mentioned that The Da Vinci Code popularized Renaissance art like hardly any other book.
 Well, here we have one of the others.
 Almost 50 years earlier instead of The Da Vinci Code people were reading The Agony and The Ecstasy, arguably a much better work from a literary standpoint.